sonnyp/Commit/README.md

 ## Tips and trick

+### Emojis

+right-click ➞ Insert Emoji or use the shortcut _Ctrl+._ 🎉️ The Emoji picker works in any GNOME app 👣️

 ### Open Commit in the center of the screen

 On GNOME you can make all new windows open in the center using